 FOUNDER & DIRECTOR

-Madeline Zimmer, category IIA, has been training to be a wildlife rehabber at Rockfish Wildlife Sanctuary since 2014.
+Madeline Van Wick, category IIA, has been a wildlife rehabber at Rockfish Wildlife Sanctuary since 2014.
 Her interest began as a volunteer, although she has had a fondness for animals throughout her life.
-Madeline’s favorite aspect of wildlife rehabilitation is the release process and among her favorite animals that pass through rws are Pileated Woodpeckers, raccoons, and owls.
-She particularly enjoys her work here because of the connectedness to nature it provides.
+Madeline’s favorite aspect of wildlife rehabilitation is the release process and among her favorite animals that pass through RWS are Pileated Woodpeckers, Canada Geese, and woodchucks.
+She particularly enjoys her work here because of the connectedness to nature it provides, and feels that wildlife rehab is imperative in a quickly developing world.
+Outside of her RWS life, she enjoys reading, writing, kayaking, and spending time with her family of 1 wife and too many animals.

 Beverley Butler, President